-Hosting high performance game servers can be a delicate balancing act.
-Game servers are expected to deliver a high-quality, low-latency gaming experience to remote players over the internet.
+Hosting a game server can be a delicate balancing act.
+Game servers are expected to deliver a high quality, low latency gaming experience to remote players over the internet.

-Understanding this fundamental difference will help you better choose the game server hosting option which works best for you.
+Understanding this fundamental difference will help you choose the best game server hosting option.

-Ever noticed how some games are platform specific?
-They can only be played on a specific console or operating system?
-(It’s a topic that some hardcore gamers can get pretty worked up about.)
-Well, this is also true of online games servers that are optimized for a specific platform—it ensures they are fast and efficient.
+Ever noticed how some types of gaming are platform specific?
+Some games can only be played on a specific console or operating system.
+This is also true of online game servers that are optimized for a specific platform and ensures they are fast and efficient.

 However, there’s a fundamental problem with most game servers – their core code architecture is designed around a single, super-fast CPU core doing all the work.
 As ‘single-threaded’ applications, they require a very high frequency server processor to run the game properly without hampering performance.

-To understand why this is such a big problem, we’ll explore how CPU design has outpaced games server architecture and why it matters.
+To understand why this is such a big problem, we need to explore how CPU design has outpaced game server architecture and why it matters.

 For many years, server performance was boosted by simply increasing the frequency, or ‘clock speed’ of the CPU.
 By raising the CPU clock speed, chip manufacturers were able to significantly boost performance, from hertz (Hz) in the earliest computers to the gigahertz (Ghz) we now expect as standard.